Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 }
 ```

-We'll also need a dummy program that can be compiled to WASM and fed to our
+We'll also need a dummy program that can be compiled to Wasm and fed to our
 `basic-runtime` example.

 ```rust